DefinitelyNotEthan/Q4/README.md

 - A Schwarzschild radius/gravitational field calculator

 AGENDA:
-- Week of 5/13, finish and bugfix the Schwarzschild radius caculator!
+- Week of 5/20, look for another equation to work on

 SOURCES:
 - ASCII art source https://www.asciiart.eu/